 Emily Carr University of Art + Design

 Named after the legendary landscape painter of the Pacific Northwest, Emily Carr University of Art + Design is more than a world-class centre for fine arts education.
 The university offers undergraduate degrees in fine art, media art and design, as well as graduate degrees and certificate programs.
 Each concentration aims for a mix of in-studio learning and theory.
-A new ecological design practice minor offers an experimental and forward-thinking program with an aim to re-situate design within ecological limits.
+A new ecological design practice minor teaches students how to conceptualize art in experimental ways, while keeping in mind the ecological impacts.
 Facilities include a visualization and motion-capture lab, sound-mixing studios and a wearables and interactive products studio.
-Emily Carr University of Art + Design is one of the few institutions in Canada with full stereoscopic 3D film and animation equipment.
+The school is one of the few institutions in Canada with full stereoscopic 3D film and animation equipment.

 Multiple gallery spaces allow students to curate and exhibit their work, while a 400-seat theatre hosts film screenings, speaker series and other events.
-The Shumka Centre for Creative Entrepreneurship gives students the guidance and resources they need to launch a variety of projects, from companies and products to curatorial initiatives and events.
+The Shumka Centre for Creative Entrepreneurship provides resources for students to launch a variety of projects, from companies and products to curatorial initiatives and events.
 “Students have unique access to award-winning instructors, cutting-edge facilities and world-class programs to prepare them with job-ready skills and support them as they become the next generation of creative professionals,” says president Trish Kelly.
 The school boasts Western Canada’s only virtual production stage, a real-time special effects facility that gives students access to cutting-edge equipment and industry professionals.
-The campus, located in False Creek Flats, is on the Central Valley Greenway, a 24-kilometre pedestrian and cyclist route.
+The campus is on the Central Valley Greenway, a 24-kilometre pedestrian and cyclist route.

 Quick facts